Retirement Living: COVID-19 Pandemic Response

 What is Carinity doing to protect Retirement Living community residents from COVID-19?

-To reduce the risk of community transmission we have installed alcoholic-based hand sanitiser stations at the entries of all our aged care facilities and community rooms at each village for anyone entering or leaving these areas to use.
+To reduce the risk of community transmission we have installed alcohol-based hand sanitiser stations at the entries of our aged care facilities and in community rooms at each retirement village for anyone entering or leaving these areas to use.

-Access to our communal hall facilities are available provided hand hygiene, social distancing and the 4m² social distancing rule is applied.
-The number of attendees is also limited to the capacity of the hall under the 4m² rule.
+Access to our communal hall facilities are available provided hand hygiene, physical distancing and good cough/sneeze etiquette is applied.
+Community areas display signage advising the maximum number of persons allowed in the room at any one time in accordance with State Health density requirements.
 A thorough cleaning program is required by residents after every use of the communal hall facilities.
 These requirements will vary in each Village and residents should liaise with on-site staff should they require assistance.

-(Carinity Wishart Gardens communal hall has further restrictions as part of its inclusion in the Aged Care community.
-Anyone accessing the hall must first complete a health screen, have their temperature tested and provide evidence that they have received the 2020 flu vaccination).
+Carinity Wishart Gardens communal hall has further restrictions as part of its inclusion in the Aged Care community.
+Anyone accessing the hall must first complete a health screen, have their temperature tested and provide evidence that they have received the 2021 flu vaccination.